-Tulip has set up its own free online University to teach students how to build manufacturing apps for free.
+Tulip has set up its own free online University to teach students how to build operations apps for free.

-The courses teach any manufacturer about digitizing common shop floor assets, like work instructions, quality inspections, and batch records.
+The courses teach any organization about digitizing common shop floor assets, like work instructions, quality inspections, and batch records.

-That means that if you have access to any paper or Excel-based documents from your shop floor, you can build your own app that tracks data in real-time and deploy it immediately when you return to work.
+That means that if you have access to any paper or Excel-based documents from your operations, you can build your own app that tracks data in real-time and deploy it immediately when you return to work.
 No code required.

 Here’s an example of an app that tracks room status in the pharmaceutical production process: